RashidAwan11/WorthKnow-GitHub/content/knowledge-base/nate-bargatze-net-worth-bio-wiki-age-family-friends-height-salary.md

 Bargatze was born in Nashville, Tennessee.
 His father, Stephen Bargatze, is of Italian descent and is a world-renowned comedian and inspiring speaker with over 25 years of experience.
 Bargatze attended McGavock High School in Nashville and later studied at Volunteer State Community College in Gallatin, Tennessee, taking speech and media classes.

+**Also Read About the Net Worth of: <a href="https://worthknow.com/adam-sandler-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="Adam Sandler">keyword</a>**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2l-6mFvm8RM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## **Nate Bargatze Education:**